Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/1-debugging-bare-metal-applications/README.md

 Running each command one by one lets you to see that the issue in this particular test case is in the download process of the ``testapp_a53`` application to memory.
 See the [dow](https://docs.amd.com/r/en-US/ug1400-vitis-embedded/dow) command for more information.

 In this case, the error message has already pointed out the root cause of the issue.
-There is a memory write error at 0xFFFB0000 that does not belong to a memory region according to the _Zynq Ultrascale+ MPSoC Technical Reference Manual_ ([UG1085](https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf#G12.407191)).
-Checking the linker script in the Vitis IDE confirms that there is a mistake in the OCM memory region description because the base address is not correct.
+There is a memory write error at 0xA0000000 that does not belong to a memory region according to the _Zynq Ultrascale+ MPSoC Technical Reference Manual_ ([UG1085](https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf#G12.407191)).
+Checking the linker script in the Vitis IDE confirms that there is a mistake in the DDR memory region description because the base address is not correct.

 ![Linker file wrong](./images/004.png)

-Open the linker script in a text editor and modify the base address of the OCM memory region to match with the correct address.
+Open the linker script in a text editor and modify the base address of the DDR memory region to match with the correct address.

 ![Linker file correct](./images/005.png)